microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

 toc_hide: true
 ---

-# Jumpstart Agora - Deployment guide
+# Jumpstart Agora - Contoso Supermarket deployment guide

 Jumpstart Agora provides a simple deployment process using Azure Bicep and PowerShell that minimizes user interaction.
 This automation automatically configures the Contoso Supermarket scenario environment, including the infrastructure, the Contoso-Supermarket applications, CI/CD artifacts, and observability components.
 The diagram below details the high-level architecture that is deployed and configured as part of the automation.